 Gum disease has been found to increase the risk of several cancers, including a 55 percent increased risk of pancreatic cancer.
+Gum disease has also been shown to increase the risk of death from pneumonia by over three times in patients with compromised immunity.
+Pneumonia is the primary cause of death in patients with the coronavirus infection.

-In addition, the bacteria from gum disease have been found to increase the risk of diabetes, rheumatoid arthritis and stroke, making it very important to have gum disease treated to protect your overall health and well-being.
+In addition, the bacteria from gum disease have been found to increase the risk of diabetes, rheumatoid arthritis, and stroke, making it very important to have gum disease treated to protect your overall health and well-being.